 I earned my BA in English from Northwestern University and my MA and PhD from the University of Virginia.

-My book, The Romance of Race: Incest, Miscegenation, and Multiculturalism in the United States, 1880-1930, was published by Rutgers University Press in 2013.
-My current research is on competing notions of community and identity in contemporary U.S. culture.
 I regularly teach courses in American literature and popular culture since the Civil War, multiethnic American literature, American Studies, and literary theory and cultural studies.
 I am involved in digital humanities work, especially relating to digital curation.
-For 2017-2018, I serve as a member of the Education Advisory Committee of the Digital Public Library of America.
+For 2017-2018, I served as a member of the Education Advisory Committee of the Digital Public Library of America.

 In Summer 2017, I participated in an NEH Summer Institute, “Understanding Im/Migration: Local and Global Perspectives” at BGSU.
 In Summer 2014, I participated in the NEH Summer Institute, “Finding Mississippi in the National Civil Rights Narrative: Struggle, Institution Building, and Power at the Local Level,” at Jackson State University.